akshat3826/Multi-Level-Urban-Road-Crossing-System/README.md

  Fuel waste and increased pollution from idling vehicles

 ## Our 3D Solution - How It Actually Works
-**NOTE: Before reading this section I would recommend imagining the four roads as the axis on a cartesian plane y,x,-y & -x.**
+**NOTE: Before reading this section I would recommend imagining the four roads as the axis on a cartesian plane y, x, -y & -x.**

 🚗 Level 1: Elevated Roads (Y-Axis)
 Function: Carries north-south (Y-axis) traffic with synchronized traffic lights